Epiphanius of Salamis: Other works

 His earliest known work is the Ancoratus (the well anchored man), which includes arguments against Arianism and the teachings of Origen.
 Aside from the polemics by which he is known, Epiphanius wrote a work of biblical antiquarianism, called, for one of its sections, On Weights and Measures (περὶ μέτρων καὶ στάθμων).
 It was composed in Constantinople for a Persian priest, in 392, and survives in Syriac, Armenian, and Georgian translations (this last is found in Shatberd ms 1141 along with Physiologus and De Gemmis).
 The first section discusses the canon of the Old Testament and its versions, the second of measures and weights, and the third, the geography of Palestine.
-The texts appear not to have been given a polish but consist of rough notes and sketches, as Allen A. Shaw, a modern commentator, concluded; nevertheless Epiphanius' work on metrology was important in the history of measurement.
+The texts appear not to have been given a polish but consist of rough notes and sketches, as Allen A. Shaw, a modern commentator, concluded; nevertheless Epiphanius's work on metrology was important in the history of measurement.

 Another work, On the Twelve Gems (De Gemmis), survives in a number of fragments, the most complete of which is the Georgian.
-The letter written by Epiphanius to John, Bishop of Jerusalem, in 394 and preserved in Jerome's translation, is discussed above.
+A letter written by Epiphanius to John II, Bishop of Jerusalem, in 394 and preserved in Jerome's translation exists.
 The collection of homilies traditionally ascribed to a "Saint Epiphanius, bishop" are dated in the late fifth or sixth century and are not connected with Epiphanius of Salamis by modern scholars.

 Such was Epiphanius's reputation for learning that the Physiologus, the principal source of medieval bestiaries, came to be widely falsely attributed to him.